Recovery Startup Business ERC: ERC Update Expands Eligibility to New Startups

 If you were previously unable to benefit from the ERC due to being a startup in 2020, it’s time to reevaluate your eligibility – you might qualify for up to $100,000 in credits for the third and fourth quarters of 2021.

 Eligibility requirements for the ERC are changing rapidly, but Aprio’s dedicated ERC team is constantly monitoring the latest IRS guidance.
+Learn more about ERC for recovery startup businesses.
 Contact us today to Make sure you’re maximizing all credits and relief available to you.

 Disclaimer for services provided relative to SBA programs and the CARES Act